A Weekend in Nome in Alaska’s Far North

 I live in Anchorage and I’m always craving new adventures.
-When I discovered that there were over 200 miles of road I had not been on in Northwestern Alaska, I grabbed a friend and we hopped a plane to Nome.
+One September, when I discovered that there were over 200 miles of road I had not been on in Northwestern Alaska, I grabbed a friend and we hopped a plane to Nome, located in Alaska’s Far North.

 Our 3-day road trip began with a 2-hour flight from Anchorage.
 Nome sits on the shores of the Bering Sea with miles and miles of beach on one side and large sloping mountains on the other.
 Our flight arrived in the early evening.
 The sun was setting and a bright rainbow lit up the sky.
 About 20 muskoxen dotted the stretch of road from the airport to our hotel.
 We grounded ourselves with a drink at the Gold Dust Saloon.